bponghneng/flight-delay-explorer/.github/PULL_REQUEST_TEMPLATE.md

 Please confirm that your changes meet our quality standards:

 ### Code Quality
-- [ ] Code follows the project's style guidelines (Black formatting)
+- [ ] Code follows the project's style guidelines (Ruff formatting)
 - [ ] No linting errors (Ruff passes)
 - [ ] Type checking passes (MyPy)
 - [ ] Code is self-documenting with clear variable names